Floer trajectories and stabilizing divisors: Floer cohomology

-By fake boundary stratum, we mean as before a configuration with domain in a codimension one strata of $\ol{\mathcal{M}}_{0,n(\beta)}$ made of nodal disks having exactly one node of length $0$ or $\infty$.
+and a union of fake boundary strata $ \cup_{f=1}^{F} \mathcal{M}_{\Gamma_f}(X,L,\ul{J}^{(s_f)},\ul{D}^{(s_f)}).$ The fake boundary strata correspond to configurations with domains in a codimension one strata of $\ol{\mathcal{M}}_{0,n(\beta)}$ made of nodal disks having exactly one node of length $0$ or $\infty$.
 Consider first the length $0$ case.
 The gluing arguments in the proof of Theorem \ref{main} imply that the configuration can be glued by both (Collapsing an edge) or (Making an edge non-zero).
 An orientation transfers consistently over such stratum in the sense that it induces opposite orientations on the two glued families.
 On the other hand, in the length $\infty$ case, as in Proposition \ref{diagonal}, the anti-symplectic involution acts on a pair of points of $\bigcup_{f=1}^{F} \mathcal{M}_{\Gamma_f}(X,L,\ul{J}^{(s_f)},\ul{D}^{(s_f)})$ in such a way that an orientation induces opposite orientations on the two corresponding glued families.
-Combining these arguments we get that $N_{X,L,\beta,\ul{J}^{(0)},\ul{D}^{(0)}} = N_{X,L,\beta,\ul{J}^{(1)},\ul{D}^{(1)}}$.
+Combining these arguments gives that

 If the data $\ul{J}^{(0)},\ul{D}^{(0)}$ and $\ul{J}^{(1)},\ul{D}^{(1)}$ are not homotopic, for instance if $D^{(0)}$ and $D^{(1)}$ have different degrees, one can reduce the problem to the homotopic case as in \cite[Theorem 1.3]{cm:trans}, using homotopic stabilizing divisors $\ul{D}^{(0)'}$ and $\ul{D}^{(1)'}$ of the same sufficiently high degree that are respectively $\ul{J}^{(0)}$ and $\ul{J}^{(1)}$ almost-complex and $\epsilon$-transverse to $\ul{D}^{(0)}$ and $\ul{D}^{(1)}$.